 Australian’s are rapidly becoming more eco conscious and many carry their own drink bottles rather than buying single use.
 There is plenty of opportunity to refill your bottle for free, the water is fresh and clean and it will also save you money.

-Sunscreen is inexpensive in Australia.
-Save your luggage space and buy it once you’re in the country.
-Kmart and Target are discount retailers that sell scarves and other accessories cheaply if you’d prefer to pack minimally and buy upon arrival.
-This is a great strategy for those travelling to the capitals.
-If you’re planning a more remote adventure, its wise to already have essential travel items on hand as shops are few and far in between and the prices are highly inflated.
+If you’re planning a more remote adventure, it’s wise to already have essential travel items on hand as shops are few and far in between and the prices are highly inflated.

 Passport Collective is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.